sitodav/sito_tree_lib/README.md

 The library depends on *P5js* for rendering (https://p5js.org/) that comes bundled with it (no need to include it directly in your project)

-This library is published on npm registry with the name *"sito-tree-lib"* .
+This library is published on npm registry with the name *"sito-tree"* .

 To install the library in your project use **npm install sito-tree**